MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

 ## Numerals vs. words

   - In body text, spell out whole numbers from zero through nine, and use numerals for 10 or greater.
-It’s OK to use numerals for zero through nine when you have limited space, such as in tables and UI.<br />
+It's OK to use numerals for zero through nine when you have limited space, such as in tables and UI.<br />
     **Examples**
     10 screen savers
     five databases